 Choosing a Topic

 First of all, you need to choose a topic.
 This topic should be RELEVANT to your affiliate products.
-In fact, they should be like bread and butter.
 What I mean by that, is something that will:

 a) help the user with your affiliate product.